smorenburg/drone-shuttles-blog/README.md

 recovery scenarios.

 The uploaded content is placed in a storage bucket with multi-region availability within Europe.
-By persisting the data and content in a MySQL database and storage bucket the Ghost container is entirely stateless.
+By persisting the data and content in a MySQL database and storage bucket, the Ghost container is entirely stateless.

 The function to delete all the posts is deployed in europe-west1 and written in Go.